benoitc/gunicorn/doc/site/faq.rst

 How do I set SCRIPT_NAME?
     By default ``SCRIPT_NAME`` is an empy string.
 The value could be set by setting ``SCRIPT_NAME`` in the environment or as an HTTP header.

+How to name processes?
+    You need to install the Python package `setproctitle <http://pypi.python.org/pypi/setproctitle>`_.
+Then you can name your process with `-n` or just let the default.